Ulster survive comeback to battle past Connacht

 Connacht finished strongly, using their man-advantage to good effect after Greg Jones was sin-binned and almost salvaging an unlikely draw.

-Cian Prendergast saw his score disallowed as the TMO adjudged that he did not ground the ball after peeling off the back of the ruck and diving over.
+Cian Prendergast saw his score disallowed for accidental offside after peeling off the back of the ruck and diving over.

-Butler then dotted down and Carty converted to set up a grandstand finish, with Byrne going over five minutes into added time after his side went through the phases.
+Butler then dotted down and Carty converted to set up a frantic finish, with fellow replacement Byrne going over five minutes into added time after his side went through the phases.

 Mack Hansen did well in the build-up, Carty broke through Ulster's scrambling defence and Byrne shrugged off Lyttle to dive over in the corner.

-Carty's conversion kick went just wide of the posts much to the disappointment of the home fans and the delight of the visiting supporters.
+Carty's conversion kick went just wide of the posts much to the disappointment of the home fans and the delight of the visiting supporters whose side had battled to a hard-earned success.

 Connacht: O'Halloran; Porch, Farrell, Aki, Hansen; Carty (capt), Blade; Buckley, Delahunt, Bealham; Murphy, N Murray; O Dowling, Oliver, Prendergast.